- Choosing an Optimal Server for VM Initial Placement, Migrate, and Resume

 After you accept an optimization recommendation, XenServer relocates all virtual machines listed as recommended for optimization.

-After you click Apply Recommendations, you can click the Logs tab to display the progress of the virtual machine migration.
+After you click Apply Recommendations, you can click Notifications and then Events tab to display the progress of the virtual machine migration.

 If you have Workload Balancing and the XenServer High Availability feature enabled in the same pool, it is helpful to understand how the two features interact.
 Workload Balancing is designed not to interfere with High Availability.
 If there is a conflict between a Workload Balancing recommendation and a High Availability setting, the High Availability setting always takes precedence.
 In practice, this means: